Non-Invertible Higher-Categorical Symmetries: Introduction

-In the second part of the paper -- starting with section \ref{sec:KO} -- we develop an alternative approach, which is closely related to the one proposed in \cite{Kaidi:2021xfk}.
 Our starting point is either a theory with a mixed anomaly, or a discrete 2-group symmetry \cite{Kapustin:2013uxa,Sharpe:2015mja,Tachikawa:2017gyf, Cordova:2018cvg,Benini:2018reh,Delcamp:2018wlb, Delcamp:2019fdp, Cordova:2020tij,Apruzzi:2021mlh}\footnote{Other examples of 2-groups symmetries in higher-dimensional QFTs have recently appeared in \cite{Apruzzi:2021vcu, Bhardwaj:2021wif, Lee:2021crt, DelZotto:2022fnw, Cvetic:2022imb, DelZotto:2022joo}, which however have continuous 0-form flavor symmetries.}.
-Several theories in this list are amenable also to the approach proposed by \cite{Kaidi:2021xfk}.
-We develop this approach in dimesnions $d\leq 6$, and construct a variety of theories with non-invertible symmetries.
+Several theories in this list are amenable also to the approach proposed by \cite{Kaidi:2021xfk} that we have just described.
+We develop this approach in dimensions $d\leq 6$, and construct a variety of theories with non-invertible symmetries.
 In particular we will consider theories with 2-groups symmetries \be \delta_{A_1} B_2 = \phi^* \Theta \,. \ee\ The approach using twist is applicable when the Postnikov class $\Theta=0$.
 When $\Theta$ is not necessarily zero and we can gauge the 1-form symmetry associated to $B_2$, then the resulting theory has a mixed anomaly, and the approach in \cite{Kaidi:2021xfk} is applicable.
 This however has limitations, as it requires the mixed anomaly to be linear in the background field, whose topological defect becomes non-invertible after gauging.
 Moreover this latter approach is somewhat computationally intense beyond $\mathbb{Z}_2$ gaugings, and is currently unknown to be applicable in the case of non-abelian discrete symmetries.
 On the contrary, the higher-category approach is applicable for both abelian and non-abelian gauging of 0-form symmetries.

 Thus, both approaches have a range of applicability, with advantages and limitations.
 In this paper we will explore both approaches and cross-connect them whenever possible.
 This will provide an important cross-check for our construction.
 In this comparison with \cite{Kaidi:2021xfk} (and also the fusion in \cite{Heidenreich:2021xpr} for $O(2)$) it is also noteworthy that our approach will yield fusion structures at all levels of the higher-category: i.e. for the objects, and the $n$-morphisms, thus refining the fusion that includes topological defects of different dimension that was proposed in \cite{Kaidi:2021xfk}.
 We will show how these two descriptions are compatible.